Apply for a standard rules permit for an installation

 How to apply

 Make sure you understand the standard rules set, that it describes exactly what you want to do and that you will be able to meet the requirements of the rules.
 Read carefully through the full standard rules set and associated generic risks assessment, at the bottom of the page.

 If you cannot comply with any of the standard rules, you must apply for a bespoke permit.

 When opening the forms, you may need to click 'Save and Open', 'View, Edit document' or 'Enable content'.
-Look at our How to apply for an environmental permit page for more information on using our application forms.

 Please note: Once you have selected the right parts of the form you only need to fill in the sections of that form which are relevant to your application.